Click the image above to learn more about some of the scenarios you may face as a student, parent or employee.

-- Seating will be arranged to allow for physical distancing as feasible, with students facing the same direction.
+- Seating will be arranged to allow for physical distancing as feasible.

-- Social Distancing will be complied with to every extent possible in all contexts: lunch lines, hallways, etc.
+- Physical distancing guidelines will be exercised to the extent possible in all contexts: lunch lines, hallways, etc.

 - Amphitheater has published guidelines for staff and students to facilitate with the establishment of routines and procedures.

 - Teachers will communicate with parents through District email or by phone.

-- District maintains an email hotline (firstname.lastname@example.org) for questions and concerns.
+- The District maintains an email hotline (firstname.lastname@example.org) for questions and concerns.

 - Select windows will be open on buses to improve ventilation.

-- Contracted transportation providers should be required to match District mitigation efforts.
+- Contracted transportation providers are required to match District mitigation efforts.

-- The District will encourage families to carpool to decrease the number of children riding buses.
+- The District encourages families to carpool to decrease the number of children riding buses.

-- The District will take necessary precautions and mitigation efforts when transporting special needs and medically fragile students.
+- The District takes necessary precautions and mitigation efforts when transporting special needs and medically fragile students.

 Food and Nutrition

-- Additional tables will be placed in the cafeterias to allow for social distancing, and additional tables will be placed outside at middle and high schools.
+- Additional tables may be placed in the cafeterias to allow for social distancing, and additional tables have been placed outside at middle and high schools.

 - Food sharing will be discouraged.

 - Grab and Go lunches will be provided in multiple lines to minimize congregation.

 - Salad bars and self-serve items will be temporarily eliminated.